Eight-Mansions/Oyaji-Hunter-Mahjong/release/Oyaji Readme.txt

   menu.
   HOWEVER!
 A true Hunter completes the game from start to finish!

+## Known Untranslated Text ##
+- When an oyaji attacks, a red jagged bubble appears with the name of the text.
+  Unfortunately, the old ANIM tool does not accept the dimensions and the game refuses any resizing unlike other images in game.
+So until the new 3DO image tool 3it adds ANIM support, we don't have a way to fix it.

 ## Credits ##
 SnowyAria - Translation, Video Edits, Image Edits
 Yuvi - Image Edits
 blametherobots - Image Edits

 ## Special Thanks ##
-(THIS COULD BE YOU!) - Playtesting!
+trapexit - 3it 3DO Image Tool creating and image debugging help (THIS COULD BE YOU!) - Playtesting!

 ## Contact ##